 Hope you have as much fun making this adorable peacock craft as my little one and I did!!
 Note: Adult assistance is needed with this craft.
 You may want to have the template ready for the toddlers, and preschoolers to glue on the feathers.

 Looking for more inspiration?
 Check out Multicultural Kid Blogs’ Asia Pinterest page where you can find posts on India!by

 The following two tabs change content below.

-Frances is a part-time blogger, mommy and wife of a beautiful multicultural familia.
-Shortly before her child turned 4 yrs. old she started blogging about discovering the world through her son's eyes, hence the name of her blog.
-She loves doing things with her son, and became passionate about teaching him to be bilingual, and to identify with his multicultural identity.
-She writes about heritage, bilingualism, multicultural children's book and global culture education with lots of hands-on activities and language learning ideas for kids.
-She can be found musing at her blog Discovering the World Through My Son's Eyes or on Instagram her new fave social media platform.
+Frances is a Latina Mamá on a multicultural and bilingual journey.
+Shortly before her son turned 4 years old, she started blogging about discovering the world through his eyes, hence the name of her blog.
+She became passionate about teaching him to be bilingual, and biliterate.
+She writes about heritage, bilingualism, multiculturalism, children's book and global culture education with lots of hands-on activities and language learning ideas for kids.
+She can be found musing at her blog Discovering the World Through My Son's Eyes or on Instagram her new favorite social media platform

 Latest posts by Frances (see all)

 - Three-Course Meal Your Kids Can Make to Celebrate Hispanic Heritage Month - September 17, 2018